BassBoi/ha-influxdb-size/README.md

-# InfluxDB Size Monitor Add-on
+# HA InfluxDB Size Monitor Add-on

 This Home Assistant add-on reports the size of the InfluxDB add-on data directory using MQTT with auto-discovery.